Santo Tomas is a city of about 180,000 in Batangas. It is the main gateway to Batangas from Manila, and is a growing industrial and commercial center.

 - From Manila and Calamba: Take the South Luzon Expressway (SLEX) and exit at Santo Tomas.
 Alternatively, take the older and congested Maharlika Highway/National (Route 1).

 - From Lipa/Batangas City: Take the STAR Tollway and exit at Santo Tomas.
-Alternatively, you can exit at Tanauan or avoid the toll altogether and take the older Jose P. Laurel Highway (Route 4)
+Alternatively, you can exit at Tanauan or avoid the toll altogether and take the older and congested Jose P. Laurel Highway (Route 4)

 - From Quezon Province or Bicol Follow the Maharlika Highway (Route 1/AH26)